rainajia/IC-UKB-RAP/FAQ.md

 - For regenie_step1 using the followings:
   High priority job: £1.8-£2.5, 7-8 hours
-  Low priority job: £0.5-£1.5, >8 hours of elapsed time (risk of spot instance interruptions) **Recommendations**: Start with high priority to avoid spot instance interruptions since the job is long.
+  Low priority job: £0.5-£1.5, >8 hours of elapsed time (risk of spot instance interruptions)<br><br>
+  **Recommendations**: Start with high priority to avoid spot instance interruptions since.

 - For step 2 genome-wide gene-based test:
   High priority job: £1.5-£2, 6-7 hours
-  Low priority job: £0.5-£1.5, >6 hours of elapsed time (risk of spot instance interruptions) **Recommendations**: Use high priority for genome-wide test, and low priority for gene-specific test (e.g. a list of 10 gene takes less than 20 mins).
+  Low priority job: £0.5-£1.5, >6 hours of elapsed time (risk of spot instance interruptions)<br><br>
+  **Recommendations**: Use high priority for genome-wide test, and low priority for gene-specific test (e.g. a list of 10 gene takes less than 20 mins).

 - For step 2 genome-wide per-variant test:
   High priority: £1.5-£2.5, 4-5 hours
-  Low priority:£0.5-£1.5, >4.5 hours (risk of spot interruptions) **Recommendation**: Start with low priority, switch to high priority if job is interrupted with more than 3 tries.
+  Low priority:£0.5-£1.5, >4.5 hours (risk of spot interruptions)<br><br>
+  **Recommendation**: Start with low priority, switch to high priority if job is interrupted with more than 3 tries.

 Factors that will affect run time and cost:

 ***Definition for "job priority"***
-  - Low priority is recommended for gene-based tests as a start.
-  - High priority is recommended for step 1 and step 2, unless the job is ran a sample <100K.
+  - High priority is recommended for step 1 and step 2 for genome-wide jobs unless a smaller cohort <50K is included.
+  - Low priroity is recommended for gene-based jobs if only a small list of genes are included.

 ***Sample size***
   - Smaller samples will run quicker.